razagna/Accelerated-Cpp/Chapter 04/Exercises/README.md

 #### Q4-3.
 What happens if we rewrite the previous program to allow values up to but not including 1000 but neglect to change the arguments to `setw`?
 Rewrite the program to be more robust in the face of changes that allow `i` to grow without adjusting the `setw` arguments.
 The left and right columns will blend as the widths of both cease to hold the numbers as they grow.
 The updated program can be found in [q03](q03.cpp).

 #### Q4-4.
-Now change your squares program to use double values instead of `int`s.
+Now change your squares program to use `double` values instead of `int`s.
 Use manipulators to manage the output so that the values line up in columns.
 The solution can be found in [q04](q04.cpp).

 #### Q4-5.
-Write a function that reads words from an input stream and stores them in a vector.
+Write a function that reads words from an input stream and stores them in a `vector`.
 Use that function both to write programs that count the number of words in the input, and to count how many times each word occurred.
+To count the number of words, we simply print the size of the `vector`.
+As for counting word repetitions, two `count` functions were implemented:
+- one that loops through the word list counting every repetition and replacing it with an empty string
+- one that sorts the words list first to group similar words and then counts them

+The solution can be found in [q05](q05.cpp).

 #### Q4-6.
 Rewrite the `Student_info` structure to calculate the grades immediately and store only the final grade.